 If no units are available for an internal transfer, or if there is reasonable cause to believe that such a transfer would put the victim in jeopardy, the participant may receive continued assistance through an external transfer to either tenant-based rental assistance (HCV) or assistance in the PHA's public housing program.
 Such a decision will be made by the PHA based on the availability of tenant-based vouchers and/or vacancies in public housing units.
 Such families must be selected from the waiting list for the applicable program.
-The PHA has adopted a waiting list preference for victims of domestic violence, dating violence, sexual assault, and stalking in both its HCV and public housing programs in order to expedite this process.
+The PHA has adopted a waiting list preference for victims of domestic violence, dating violence, sexual assault, stalking, and human trafficking in its HCV program in order to expedite this process.
 See Section 4-III.C. of this administrative plan.